elotroalex/chiens/_texts/translation.md

 - {:.sp} The Governor.

 - {:.pr.i} Hey, Gentlemen, common sense, please.
 What the hell.
 You know what's going on: a full-blown slave rebellion; half of the North province is on fire.
 Toussaint has built an army with the Blacks from the Turpin, Flaville, Trêmes, and Noé plantations.
 And what an army!
 I shudder.
-Our women are suffering the latest outrages; they are impaling the children; planters are being sawn alive on planks.
+Our women are suffering the latest outrages; they are impaling the children; planters are being sewn alive on planks.

 - {:.sp} A Voice.